Mack Mitchell

 Mack Henry Mitchell (born August 16, 1952) is an American former professional football player who was a defensive end for five seasons in the National Football League (NFL), mainly for the Cleveland Browns.

 He was born and raised in Diboll, Texas, and attended Diboll High School and the University of Houston.
-He was selected by the Cleveland Browns in the 1st round (5th overall) of the 1975 NFL draft.
+He was selected by the Cleveland Browns in the first round with the fifth overall pick in the 1975 NFL draft.